 Note, as it is an exposed field there is no shelter and it can get incredibly windy so park carefully.
 Also like all camping grounds on South Island read the signs carefully.
 You can be fined here for not camping on the allocated free zones.
 You are also restricted to a maximum of two free nights within a 30 day period – please be a responsible traveller and do not abuse the free campsite.

 Facilities: Drop toilets

-If only all campervan sites in New Zealand were as good as this.
-Spacious, private sites with power and shade, mere minutes from the banks of beautiful Milford Sound.
-Read our Te Anau to Milford Sound post for the numerous reasons why this site was so unforgettable and why we cannot recommend it enough.
+For the price tag you can expect spacious, private sites with power and shade, mere minutes from the banks of beautiful Milford Sound.
+The road trip from Te Anau to Milford Sound was equally spectacular and in that guide we explain the numerous reasons why this site was so unforgettable and why we cannot recommend it enough.